 One two-week sampling session is typically held each year.
 More than 40 sites around the island have been sampled for turtles.
-Exact positions of the netting sites are recorded with a GPS (Global Positioning System) unit.
+Exact positions of the netting sites are recorded with a portable Global Positioning System unit (GPS).
 The project uses a modification of the turtle fishing method that was historically employed in the Bermuda turtle fishery.
-A catch boat is used to tow a net boat that contains 1425 feet of 4-inchmesh net.
-The net is about 18 feet deep.
+A catch boat is used to tow a net boat that contains 1000 feet of 4-inch-mesh net.
+The net is about 20 feet deep.
 The capture team sets the net in a circle around turtles on a grass flat.
 Snorkelers swim the perimeter of the net to catch turtles as they become entangled.
 The turtles are loaded into the catch boat and then transferred to the research vessel or to shore for data collection.

-All turtles captured are tagged, measured and weighed.
-We tag with external tags of inconel, monel or titanium, as well as internal PIT tags.
-Each tag bears a unique number (Fig. 5E).
-External tags include a reward message and a return address (Fig. 5F).
-Blood samples are taken from turtles for several purposes.
-We can determine the sex of each turtle using a hormone (testosterone) assays.
-Blood samples can also be used for stable isotope analysis.
-A separate blood sample or a small skin biopsy is preserved in a special buffer for genetic analysis.
-A few turtles may be held for laparoscopic examination, but most turtles are released within two hours of capture.
+All turtles are tagged, measured and weighed.
+An external titanium tag is used and an internal PIT tag is inserted.
+Each tag bears a unique number (Fig. 6D).
+External tags include a reward message and a return address (Fig. 6E).
+Blood samples are taken from turtles for several purposes, including sex determination, blood chemistry, stable isotope analysis and genetic analysis.